Colton Hall Museum

-Colton Hall has long had the title of being the finest and most important public office in Monterey County, and has been in continuous use since it was built so long ago.
-The Greek Revival Style Colton Hall and Museum is still as stunning as it was in 1849, thanks to the hard work of generations of authorities, owners, builders, artists and craftsmen who have maintained and restored it over the years.
+Colton Hall has long had the title of being the finest and most important public office building in Monterey County, and has been in continuous use since it was built so long ago.
+The Greek Revival Style structure is still as stunning as it was in 1849, thanks to the hard work of generations of authorities, owners, builders, artists and craftsmen who have maintained and restored it over the years.

-While the first floor still is being used for the offices of the Planning and Building departments, the second floor has the California history museum located in the large assembly hall.
-Under the jurisdiction of the Historical California Landmarks Organization, this museum was established in 1949 to educate the public of both local and state history.
-According to the museum’s website it is open for free daily from 10-4pm.
+While the first floor is still being used for the offices of the Planning and Building departments, the second floor houses the California history museum in the large assembly hall.
+Under the jurisdiction of the Historical California Landmarks Organization, this museum was established in 1949 to educate the public on both local and state history.
+According to the museum’s website it is open for free, daily, from 10-4pm.
 A docent is on staff during these hours for information and tours.

-In the large second floor assembly hall, the visitor can peruse displays of early California history.
-The main exhibit recreates what the historic gathering of the forty-eight delegates from the ten districts looked like; complete with chairs, desks, etc. When Tom and I visited the second floor, it truly seemed like the delegates had just stepped out of the room for lunch.
+In the assembly hall, the visitor can peruse displays of early California history.
+The main exhibit recreates what the historic gatherings of the forty-eight delegates from the ten districts looked like; complete with chairs, desks, etc. When Tom and I visited the second floor, it truly seemed like the delegates had just stepped out of the room for lunch.

 Colton Hall was designed with both community and city government uses in mind.
-Colton had a vision of building a multi-purpose, grand structure; modeled after buildings he had seen in New York City.
-This edifice could house a school building and also fill the need of office space for the Monterey City Government as well as provide room for community events.
-Committed to finding the funds, Colton took full advantage of his considerable political power.
+Colton had a vision of the building as a grand, multi-purpose structure; modeled after buildings he had seen in New York City.
+This edifice could house a school building and supply office space for the Monterey City Government as well as provide room for community events.
+Committed to finding the necessary funds for it, Colton took full advantage of his considerable political power.

 Wikipedia reports;”He would tax cantinas, alcohol and gambling, sell city lots and used the money toward the building.
 When he found someone ‘misbehaving,’ he would arrest them as the sheriff, throw them in jail and act as the judge, often times sentencing them to labor on the school.
 When the building was completed on March 8, 1849, it was the largest public building in California.”